 Item Issue Applications Submitted in Grants.gov.
-Do not submit applications in PAMS or FedConnect.
-Grants.gov Submission Ensure that applications are submitted under the correct Opportunity Number.
-Standard Form (SF)-424 Research and Related (R&R): - Attach nothing to field 20 - Attach nothing to field 21 SF-424 Research and Related Other Project Information form: - Attach the abstract to field 7 - Attach the project narrative, with all appendices, to field 8 - Attach nothing to field 9 - Attach nothing to field 10 Attach nothing to field 11 Attach nothing to field 11 Attach the list of individuals who should not serve as merit reviewers (Collaborator Template) to field 12 Do not attach other files to field 12 NOTE: Files attached to field 12 will not be shared with merit reviewers.
-Letters of Intent (LOIs) Submit your LOI in PAMS.
-Do not submit your LOI in Grants.gov.
-Do not attach your LOI to the SF-424 Research and Related (R&R) form.
-Follow the instructions in Section IV for the preparation of an LOI.
-Page Limits Strictly followed throughout application, including particular attention to: - Project narrative and appendices - Biographical sketches - Data Management Plans (DMPs) - Promoting Inclusive and Equitable Research (PIER) Plan - Letter(s) of Collaboration or Access, if any Personally Identifiable Information None present in the application Project Narrative Composed of one PDF file including all appendices (bibliography, facilities, equipment, DMP, PIER)
+Do not submit Grants.gov Submission applications in PAMS or FedConnect.
+Ensure that applications are submitted under the correct Opportunity Number.
+Standard Form (SF)-424 Research and Related (R&R): - Attach nothing to field 20 - Attach nothing to field 21 SF-424 Research and Related Other Project Information form: - Attach the abstract to field 7 - Attach the project narrative, with all appendices, to field 8 - Attach nothing to field 9 - Attach nothing to field 10 - Attach nothing to field 11 - Attach the list of individuals who should not serve as merit reviewers (Collaborator Template) to field 12 - Do not attach other files to field 12 - NOTE: Files attached to field 12 will not Pre-Applications be shared with merit reviewers. - Submit your pre-application in PAMS. - Do not submit your pre-application in Grants.gov. - Do not attach your pre-application to the SF-424 Research and Related (R&R) form. - Follow the instructions in Section IV for the preparation of a pre-application.
+Page Limits Strictly followed throughout application, including particular attention to: - Project narrative and appendices - Biographical sketches - Data Management Plans (DMPs) - Promoting Inclusive and Equitable Research (PIER) Plan - Letter(s) of Collaboration or Access, if Personally Identifiable Information None present in the application

 Item Issue

+Project Narrative Composed of one PDF file including all

+3 appendices (bibliography, facilities,

+equipment, DMP, PIER)

 Project Summary / Abstract Name of PI, PI's institutional affiliation(s),

-Co-Investigator(s), Co-Investigator's
+3 Co-Investigator(s), Co-Investigator's

 institutional affiliation(s)

 DOE Title Page Follow instructions closely

 Budget Use current negotiated indirect cost and fringe

 benefit rates

 Budget Justification (attached to budget) Justify all requested costs

 Biographical Sketches Follow page limits strictly and do not include

 list of collaborators.
 Attach the biographical

 sketch to the Senior/Key Person Profile

 (Expanded) Form.

 Current and Pending Support Ensure complete listing of all activities,

 regardless of source of funding.
 Attach the

 current and pending support to the Senior/Key

 Person Profile (Expanded) Form.

 List of Individuals who Should not Serve as Attach to field 12 of the SF-424 Research and

 Merit Reviews Related Other Project Information form.

 Data Management Plans (DMP) - If referring to an experiment's DMP,

 describe the relationship to the proposed

 research.

 - Include a DMP even if no experimental

 data is expected.

 Promoting Inclusive and Equitable Research PIER Plans are required for new and renewal

 (PIER) Plan applications.

+Institutions capable of being funded through If National Laboratories and/or DOE sites are

+the DOE Field Work System permitted to submit under this FOA:

+- Do not create new institutions in the

+PAMS website.

+- Submit applications in Grants.gov using

+the name of the laboratory or site in Field

+5 of the SF-424(R&R) application form,

+not the contractor operating the laboratory

+or site.

+Submissions under this FOA will be

+evaluated for technical merit, but any

+resulting funding, work, or awards will be

+made under the laboratory or site's contract

+with DOE.
+No separate financial assistance awards will be made.
+No administrative

+provisions of this FOA will apply to the

+laboratory or any laboratory subcontractor.